← All projects

 Phoenix 125M

-A 125M parameter LLM trained end-to-end on a single RTX 3080 Ti — corpus to checkpoint.
+A 125M parameter LLM trained end-to-end on a single RTX 3080 Ti, from corpus to checkpoint.

 Released 2026